Aiden McGeady: International career

 On 26 March 2011, McGeady scored his first goal for Ireland in the Aviva Stadium against Macedonia in a Euro 2012 qualifier, with Ireland winning 2–1.
 On 7 October 2011, McGeady scored his second international goal against Andorra thanks to a deflection off an Andorra defender to make the game 2–0.
 In the first leg of the UEFA Euro 2012 play-off against Estonia, McGeady provided the assist for the first goal when his cross found the head of Keith Andrews who scored.
 The game finished 4–0 to Ireland.

 McGeady was named in Trapattoni's 23-man squad for the 2012 European Championships in Poland and Ukraine.
 McGeady set up Ireland's first and only goal of the tournament from a free-kick, converted by Leicester City's Sean St Ledger in the 3–1 defeat to Croatia.

 In Martin O'Neill's first game as Irish manager, McGeady scored his first international goal for over two years in a 3–0 win over Latvia.
 In September 2014, McGeady scored both of Ireland's goals against Georgia in a 2–1 away victory in the opening game of the Euro 2016 qualifiers.
 Despite having made only 13 appearances at club level in the preceding season, he was selected for the Ireland squad for the finals tournament, and appeared as a substitute in each of the three group games (a draw with Sweden, a defeat to Belgium and a win over Italy).

 McGeady was shortlisted for FAI Senior International Player of the Year in 2014, but lost out to John O'Shea.

 Style of play

 A two-footed player, McGeady is known for his speed, skill, and creativity with the ball on the wing, as well as his dribbling skills, technique, close control, ball playing ability, and use of feints and trickery in possession.

-When facing opponents in one-on-one situations, he is known for using a variation of the marseille turn (popularised by Zinedine Zidane), which includes him dragging the ball with his right foot behind his standing foot – instead of to the side – during the first phase of the move, in a similar manner to the Cruyff Turn.
-The third phase also sees him using the outside of his left boot to move the ball in instead of the sole.
-This trademark move of his has come to be known as the McGeady Spin in his honour, and has been included in EA Sports' FIFA video game series.
+He is known for using a turn which includes him dragging the ball with his foot behind his standing foot, in a similar manner to the Cruyff Turn, then using the outside of his boot to move the ball away from his defender.
+This move has come to be known as the McGeady Spin in his honour, and has been included in EA Sports' FIFA video game series.